SENSAAS/sensaas/README.md

 ## Visualization

 You can use any molecular viewer.
-For instance, you can use PyMOL if installed (see optional packages):
+For instance, you can use PyMOL if installed (see optional packages) to load the Target, the Source and the aligned Source(s):

 	pymol examples/IMATINIB.sdf examples/IMATINIB_mv.sdf Source_tran.sdf

+or after executing meta-sensaas.py with several molecules:

+	pymol examples/IMATINIB.sdf examples/IMATINIB_parts.sdf catsensaas.sdf

 or after executing meta-sensaas.py with the repeat option:

-	pymol examples/VALSARTAN.sdf examples/tetrazole.sdf sensaas-1.sdf
+	pymol sensaas-1.sdf

 ## Licenses